pcawte/AgDev/README.md

 - `clock_t clock()` function implemented using the Agon timer.
 Other RTC related functions are in the process of being ported.

+03/07/2023:

+- Corrected` lib/crt/fpftol.src` to remove ZDS pseudo op not supported by fasmg

 ### To-Do:

 - Testing / validation